lianaan/Insight/README.md

 ## Demo and instructions for use: Data

 We have datasets from Exp.
 1 and Exp.
 2 as `alldata_E1.mat` and respectively `alldata_E2.mat`, which are Nsubj * Ncond.
-Nsubj is 22 for each, but for demo we will show 1 participants from Exp.
+Nsubj is 22 for each, but for demo we will show the data of 1 participant from Exp.
 2, stored in `alldata_demo_E2.mat`.
 There are 4 conditions, combined such that they are in the following order:

 - No-Adapt-See
 - No-Adapt-Believe